AllgeierSchweiz/fabric-ai-hack-activity-cockpit/README.md

 ## What is a Medallion Structure?

 The medallion structure is usually comprised of three layers that denote the quality of the data being stored.
-Each layer is a folder directory inside the Azure Data Lake Storage.
+In Fabric, the Lakehouses make up each.
 The three layers are:

 - Bronze (raw)
 - Silver (transformed and enriched)
 - Gold (aggregated)

-In our case, we will dispense with the silver layer since transformation will be achieved directly in the Dataflow Gen2.
+In our case, we will dispense with the silver layer since transformations will be achieved directly in the Dataflow Gen2.

 **Architecture Overview (Original Version)**